-“Our purpose is to create lasting, socially significant behavior change.”
+“Our goal is lasting, socially significant behavior change.”

 Erica Nason, M.A., BCBA, LABA

 Erica earned a B.A. in Psychology and a M.A. in Applied Behavior Analysis from Westfield State University.
 She then became a Board Certified Behavior Analyst and received her License in Applied Behavior Analysis.
 Since 2010 she has worked with clients with Autism, social/emotional disorders, or other developmental disabilities, that display challenging behavior in the school and home setting.
 She has worked training families and after school program staff on implementing programs and procedures in applied behavior analysis.
 Additionally she has participated in and run social skills groups within schools and after school programs.
 Her passion includes bridging the gap between school-aged children and adults to ensure clients are able to reach their full adult independent potential.
 She is currently working on developing Vocational Skills and Adult Life Skills programming for Tate Behavioral.

 Beyond Erica’s passion for ABA, Erica cares deeply about social and environmental justice.
 She loves music, dance, and comedy.

 Chris Dillon is the Director of Integrated Programming at Tate Behavioral Inc. and has been with Tate since its inception.
 Chris got his start in the field of behavioral health job coaching and working in the residential setting before he shifted gears, attended Simmons University’s ABA program and began working with children in 2008.
 Under the supervision of Christina, he was recognized by the Asperger’s Association of New England in 2012 with an award for promoting learning and understanding in schools.

 Abby Wellspeak, M.A., BCBA, LABA